 Why are the senses so important?

 As the senses develop and integrate they make strong neural connections and help link up areas of the brain.
-The following senses are important to be fully developed and accessible in everyone of us –
+The following senses are important to be developed sufficiently so the information can reach areas of the brain to be processed.
+Retained reflexes affect this process but can be developed at any time of life

 Visual sense – We need our eyes to work together to take in information equally and to have the information to be processed in each occipital lobe at the back of the brain.
 The eyes need to be able to track smoothly and easily across the midline for reading and writing.
 We need both our eyes working at the same time for spatial awareness and for balance.
 Our eyes need to be able to change distance from near to far and far to near instantly for copying from the whiteboard, catching a ball easily and in sport, etc. We need full working vision for eye-hand, eye-foot co-ordination in many areas of our lives.
 Is the information through each eye able to cross over the Corpus callosum sufficiently to get to the visual areas to be processed?
 Letter / number reversals, big writing or writing with big gaps between words, writing slopes up or down the page are all signs that visual processing is not taking place.

 Auditory sense – We need both ears working together for listening and processing sounds and language in each temporal lobe, and for memory.
 The information must be able to pass across the Corpus callosum to reach each hemisphere.
-If not, listening and remembering instructions will be poor.
+If not, listening, remembering and processing instructions will be poor and slow.
 We need the vestibular system in the inner ear to help us remain upright and balance against gravity.
 Ear dominance can make a big difference to learning and where to best sit a child sit in a classroom to get the most from listening to the teacher.
-Dyslexic people are usually left ear dominant which makes a difference to how and what they hear and how it is processed in the brain.
+Dyslexic people are usually left ear dominant which makes a difference to how and what they hear first and how it is processed in the brain.

-Tactile sense – We need our tactile sense to tell us what we are touching, whether it is safe or dangerous (hot, sharp, texture etc).
+Tactile sense – A baby first learns through this sense by handling and bringing objects to its mouth.
+We need our tactile sense to tell us what we are touching, whether it is safe or dangerous (hot, sharp, texture etc).
 Touch lets us know of pain and to let go or pleasure and to enjoy.
 It stimulates memory.
 People with tactile issues do not like physical sport or physical contact.
 Touch is also essential for good emotional development.

 Vestibular sense – This area is vital to our sense of balance.
 The vestibular system is important to help build muscle tone to support our posture to remain in an upright position against gravity.
 We need this sense developed sufficiently for seeing and listening for reading, writing, auditory processing and language development.